Criminal offences and sanctions

 If you use workers to gather shellfish you will also need a licence.
 You are considered to be a gangmaster in this sector, so the penalty is up to 10 years in prison and a fine if you operate without a licence.
 More information is available on our shellfish gathering page.

 The Gangmasters (Licensing) Act 2004: Legislation - the offences under the Act are described in s12, s13 and s18.

-GLA Brief Issue 7: GLA approach to prosecution
+GLA Brief Issue 7: GLAA approach to prosecution

 Conviction totals: Individuals and businesses prosecuted under the Gangmasters (Licensing) Act 2004